Persistence and Ball Exponents for Gaussian Stationary Processes: Introduction

 For point configurations in the plane, much attention is given to the persistence-type event of having no points at all in a large region.
 This event, which reflects the rigidity of the model, was studied for zeroes of random analytic functions \cite{BNPS, N, ST05}, Coulomb gas \cite{GN} and random matrices~\cite{BZ98}, among other examples.
 In some cases, even very advanced questions such as the conditional behavior of the model could be handled \cite{GN1, GP, ASZ14}.

-The study of ball probabilities is also old and active, often referred to as ``small deviations''.
-These were studied for various models and metrics, with considerable interest in Gaussian processes and the $L_\infty$ metric.
-Here the challenge is not to show existence of an exponent, but rather to compute or estimate it, especially when the width of the ball tends to zero.
-First results in the context of GSPs were obtained by Newell~\cite{Newell62}.
-A classical bound is due to Lifshitz and Tsirelson~\cite{Lifshits87}, and improvements were made by Aurzada, Ibragimov, Lifshitz and van Zanten \cite{AIL09} as well as by Weber~\cite{Weber89, Weber13}.
+Ball probabilities have their own long history of studies.
+The topic is often referred to in the literature as ``small deviations theory'', as it analyzes events where the process is confined to a much smaller radius $\ell$ compared with the length of the time interval $T$.
+Various models and metrics were considered, with significant interest in Gaussian processes and the $L_\infty$ metric.
+In this context, a classical bound is due to Lifshits and Tsirelson~\cite{Lifshits87}, and improvements were made by Aurzada, Ibragimov, Lifshits and van Zanten \cite{AIL09} as well as by Weber~\cite{Weber89, Weber13}.
+In the current paper, we focus on the case where $\ell$ stays fixed, and $T$ goes to $\infty$.